tafeu/ssl-cert-check/README.md

-  -N                : Run as a Nagios plugin and output one line summary (implies -n, requires -f or -d) -p port           : Port to connect to (interactive mode) -s commmon name   : Server to connect to (interactive mode) -t type           : Specify the certificate type
+  -N                : Run as a Nagios plugin and output one line summary (implies -n, requires -f or -d) -p port           : Port to connect to (interactive mode) -s commmon name   : Server to connect to (interactive mode) -I ip addr        : if set connect to this server instead of the common name one (interactive mode) -t type           : Specify the certificate type
   -q                : Don't print anything on the console -v                : Specify a specific protocol version to use (tls, ssl2, ssl3)